 What's the difference between Investment-Linked Policies (ILPs) and Whole-life Insurance?
 And how can they protect Singaporeans from investment risks or insufficient coverage?

 Both plans offer protection against specified conditions, they both require payment of premiums, and both types of policies help you accumulate a cash value.
 To add to the complexity, an ILP is classified as a type of whole-life insurance plan.

-However, a peek under the hood will reveal that both ILPs and Whole-life Policies are very different products, and should not be used interchangeably.
-Before we go into the nitty gritty of why, let’s take a closer look at the differ ILPs and Whole-life Policies.
+However, a peek under the hood will reveal that both ILPs and whole-life policies are very different products and should not be used interchangeably.

 What's an Investment-Linked Policy (ILP)?

 An Investment-Linked Policy (ILP) is an insurance product that invests your money in the market, with the intention of giving the policyholder higher returns.

-ILPs also offer monetary benefits that are paid out should specified events occur.
-These events are pre-agreed between the insurer and the individual who signs up for it.
+ILPs also offer monetary benefits that are paid out should specified events occur, which are pre-agreed between the insurer and the individual who signs up for it.

 ILPs are positioned as products that provide the highest potential returns out of all the insurance plans offered.